Miserlou/NoDB/README.md

 nodb.serializer = "json"
 ```

+Note that for this to work, your object must be JSON-serializable.

 ### Object Metadata

 You can get metainfo (datetime and UUID) for a given object by passing `metainfo=True` to `load`, like so: